SQLMatches/Frontend/README.md

+# This frontend is no longer supported, needs to be rewritten.

 # Help support SQLMatches development & hosting
 - [Subscribe](https://sqlmatches.com/) to SQLMatches on the 'Owner Panel' under the 'Subscriptions / Billing' tab.
 - [Donate via PayPal](https://www.paypal.com/donate?hosted_button_id=ZGS5RJ9FC94GQ)